gideondk/Raiku/README.md

 * Auto-Reconnecting client;
 * Different actor pools for *normal* and 2i requests;

-**The following is currently missing in the client, but will be added soon:**
+**The following is currently missing in the client, but will be added in the upcoming 0.7.0 milestones:**

 * Full CRDT support with Scala-like DSL for counters and collections;
 * Redesigned Map Reduce functionality;
 * Full Yokozuna support;
-* Additional documentation for specific use cases;
+* Additional documentation for specific use cases.

-* Search support.
+## Roadmap
+### 0.7.0 release
+The 0.7.0 release will focus on the stabilisation of the API and the implementation of a new Map Reduce framework and support for CRDTs.
+While earlier releases were based on technology available in Scalaz and Shapeless libraries, the 0.7.0 releases minimises dependencies by only focusing on the functionality available through Scala and Akka.

+### 0.8.0 release
+The 0.8.0 release will integrate Akka Streams as the architecture for both streaming 2i as MR results.

+### 1.0.0 release
+This version will be the first stable 1.0 release, and will contain a revised test suite and an actor driven test kit, able to emulate Riak’s behaviour for integration within application tests.

 ## Riak 1.4.1+
 From version Raiku version 0.6.1 and on, only Riak version 1.4.1+ is tested and supported.

 It's possible that the client will work perfectly with older versions, but isn't tested and could result in unexpected behavior.

 Please use Raiku 0.5.1 for usage with older versions of Riak.

-Upcoming functionality such as CRDTs and search are only supported on the (current in Beta) 2.0 release of Riak
+Upcoming functionality such as CRDTs and search are only supported on the (current in Beta) 2.0 release of Riak.

 ## Architecture

 The client uses Akka IO and pipelines to send and receive protocol buffer encoded data streams over TCP sockets.

-Protocol Buffer messages are transformed into case classes using ScalaBuff, Riak PBC Content classes are serialized into `RaikuRawValue`, a type containing all information and metadata needed to write objects back into Riak.
+Protocol Buffer messages are transformed into case classes using ScalaBuff, Riak PBC Content classes are serialised into `RaikuRawValue`, a type containing all information and metadata needed to write objects back into Riak.

-You can use the client to fetch, store and delete these "low level" objects, but it's wiser to use the RaikuBucket to store objects converted using a RaikuConverter implementation.
+You can use the client to fetch, store and delete these "low level" objects (through respectively `fetchRaw`, `storeRaw` and `deleteRaw`), but for less custom use cases it's wiser to use the `RaikuBucket` to store objects converted using a `RaikuConverter` implementation.

 You are free to use any value serialisation method available, but I recommended to use the Spray JSON package or the one available with the Play Framework

-Next to the retrieval of `RaikuRawValue`

-Values returned from a `RaikuBucket` are of a `RaikuValue[T]` type.
-RaikuValue wraps the raw converted type into a *container* without losing any of the information present in the RaikuRawValue.
+Next to the retrieval of `RaikuRawValue`, the `RaikuClient` implements functionality to store values of `RaikuValue[T]`.
+A `RaikuValue` wraps the raw converted type into a *container* without losing any of the information present in the `RaikuRawValue`.
+By using the `fetch`, `store` and `delete` functions on the client, the best approach can be taken to store serialisable types into buckets while maintaining complete control on all parameters and metadata.
-To retain the actual value of type `T` from the RaikuValue, a *value* property is available, containing the optional value of `T` (for cases where only the head was fetched from Riak).

-In the package object of Raiku, a implicit function `unwrapRaikuValue` is available and combined with some `shapeless` magic, Raiku makes you able to use `RaikuValue[T]` as a normal `T` anywhere in your code (while throwing a exception when the value isn't available) and is able to handle both boxed as unboxed `T` values using the same functions.

-All operations return a value in a Task.
-Task combines a `Try`, `Future` and `IO` Monad into one type: exceptions will be caught in the Try, all async actions are abstracted into a future monad and all IO actions are as pure as possible by using the Scalaz IO monad.

-You can use `run` to expose the Future, or use `start(d: Duration)` to perform IO and wait (blocking) on the future.

-For more information about the inner workings of Raiku, a blog post is available through the LAB050 site: [The anatomy of Raiku](http://lab050.com/blog/2013/3/6/the-anatomy-of-raiku-a-akka-based-riak-client) (will be updated soon with the newer sentinel based inner workings)
+For easy usage, a `RaikuBucket[T]` is available, exposing the above functionality through a more opinionated and easy to use construct.
+While some parameters can still be set per bucket or per request through a custom `RaikuBucketConfig`.
+The API of the `RaikuBucket` is mostly focused on quick and easy usage of the functionality available in `Raiku` and should cover most use cases.

+Since Raiku is completely asynchronous, all methods return values wrapped in Futures.

 ## Installation
 You can use Raiku by source (by publishing it into your local Ivy repository):

 <notextile><pre><code>./sbt publish-local